materialscloud-org/discover-mc3d-react/public/contributions/superconductivity.md

-## Superconductivity Estimation
+## Superconductivity calculations

+### Motivation

+Superconductors play an important role in many modern technologies, finding applications in magnetic resonance imaging, maglev trains and large-scale research infrastructure.
+While many superconductors have been discovered, high temperature superconductors remain elusive, often facing practical challenges such as synthetic difficulty or instability under ambient pressures.

+The theoretical background for understanding high temperature superconductivity is still an active area of research and the importance on electron-phonon interactions cannot be understated.
+Since the materials cloud three-dimensional database (MC3D) provides a large dataset of experimentally synthesised materials, it serves as a foundation for performing high accuracy electron-phonon calculations on known materials.

+## supercond-EPW database

 This dataset extends the base dataset (PBEsol-v1) and therefore the methodology may slightly differ.
 Full details are available in the publication[^1].

 A high-throughput computational search for novel phonon-mediated superconductors, starting from the Materials Cloud 3-dimensional structure database of experimentally known inorganic stoichiometric compounds.
 The Allen-Dynes critical temperature ($T_{c}$) was calculated for 4533 non-magnetic metals using a direct and progressively finer sampling of the electron-phonon couplings.
-For the candidates with the largest $T_{c}$, A process of automated Wannierizations and electron-phonon interpolations was used to identify the most promising 250 dynamically stable structures.
-For these structures, spectral functions, superconducting bandgaps, and isotropic Migdal-Eliashberg critical temperatures were calculated.
+For the candidates with the largest $T_{c}$, a process of automated Wannierizations and electron-phonon interpolations was used to identify the most promising 250 dynamically stable structures.
+For these structures, spectral functions, superconducting bandgaps, and isotropic Migdal-Eliashberg critical temperatures ($T_{c}^{\textrm{iso}}$) were calculated.
+For $T_{c}^{\textrm{iso}}$ > 5 K, we compute the anisotropic Migdal-Eliashberg critical temperatures ($T_{c}^{\textrm{aniso}}$) which contains 140 materials.

-### Motivation

-Superconductors play an important role in many modern technologies, finding applications in magnetic resonance imaging, maglev trains and large-scale research infrastructure.
-While many superconductors have been discovered, high temperature superconductors remain elusive, often facing practical challenges such as synthetic difficulty or instability under ambient pressures.

-The theoretical background for understanding high temperature superconductivity is still an active area of research and the importance on electron-phonon interactions cannot be understated.
-Since the materials cloud three-dimensional database (MC3D) provides over a large dataset of characterized it serves as a foundation for performing high accuracy electron-phonon calculations on known materials.

 ---

 ### Superconductivity details

-Many estimations of the $T_c$ for a material have been proposed.
-In this dataset three such estimations have been calculated.
+$T_c$ is computed and reported at three levels of theory with increasing accuracy:

-Allen-Dynes $T_c$ refers to the superconducting transition temperature computed with the Allen-Dynes formula[^2]:
+1. Allen-Dynes $T_{c}^{\textrm{AD}}$ refers to the superconducting transition temperature computed with the Allen-Dynes formula:[^2]

 $$
 k_B T_{c}^{\textrm{AD}} = \frac{\hbar \omega_{\textrm{log}}}{1.2} \exp \Big[ \frac{-1.04(1+\lambda)}{\lambda - \mu^*(1+0.62\lambda)}   \Big],
 $$

-- $\lambda$: electron-phonon coupling strength,
+- $\lambda$: electron-phonon coupling strength
 - $\omega_{\textrm{log}}$: logarithmic average of the phonon frequencies
-- $\mu^*$: Coulomb screening parameter, chosen to be $\mu^*=0.13$ for all materials.
+- $\mu^*$: Coulomb screening parameter, chosen to be $\mu^*=0.13$ for all materials

-The Isotropic $T_c$ refers to the solution of the isotropic Migdal-Eliashberg superconducting transition temperature. _Eqs 29-34 in footnote publication[^3]_
+2. The Isotropic $T_{c}^{\textrm{iso}}$ refers to the solution of the isotropic Migdal-Eliashberg superconducting transition temperature and corresponds to _Eqs 29-34 in Ref.[^3]_

-Finally the Anisotropic $T_c$ refers to the solution of the anisotropic Migdal-Eliashberg superconducting transition temperature. _Eqs 20-28 in footnote publication.[^3]_
+3. Finally the Anisotropic $T_{c}^{\textrm{aniso}}$ refers to the solution of the anisotropic Migdal-Eliashberg superconducting transition temperature given by _Eqs 20-28 Ref.[^3]_

-$\Delta_{n\mathbf{k}}(0)$ is the value of the superconducting gap (in meV), extrapolated at 0K.
-It is obtained from a fit of the anisotropic $T_c$ data with a BCS equation.

 ---

-### DFT calculation details

-Due to the high-throughput multistep process undertaken; The open-source workflow manager AiiDA was used.

-The initial electron-phonon workchain is a five-step workflow that calculates the Eliashberg spectral function, The pseudopotentials used here are norm-conserving and from the standard solid-state pseudopotentials (SSSP) PBEsol efficiency v1.1[^4] library with the planewave cutoff ($E_{\textrm{cut}}$) being the highest value recommended by the library.

-1. a DFT calculation performed on a fine **k**-point grid that is used later
-2. a DFT calculation on a coarser grid required to calculate the phonons in the next step
-3. a phonon calculation which calculates the electron-phonon coefficients on the coarse **k**-grid with a commensurate **q**-grid
-4. calculations of the real-space force constants.
-5. the Fourier interpolation over a dense **q**-grid and to calculate the final electron-phonon coupling and corresponding spectral function on the fine **k**-point grid.

----

 ### EPW calculation details

+Due to the high-throughput multistep process undertaken, the open-source workflow manager AiiDA was used.

+The initial electron-phonon workchain is a five-step workflow that calculates the Eliashberg spectral function, the pseudopotentials used here are norm-conserving and are those recommended by PseudoDojo v0.5[^5] with the planewave cutoff ($E_{\textrm{cut}}$) being the highest value recommended by the library.
+This library was used over the SSSP library[^4] because it contains Projector-Augmented wave pseudopotenial (PAW) that have not been extensively tested with the EPW code.

 For ensuring accurate phonon calculations on potential superconductors, both Quantum ESPRESSO and EPW was utilised.
 EPW is necessary here as it specialises in computing electron-phonon interactions using maximally localized wannier functions.
-For the EPW pipeline the choice of pseudopotential was switched to those recommended by PseudoDojo v0.5[^5] as projector augmented wave psuedopotentials have not been extensively tested with the EPW code.
 This workflow has the following steps:

-1. construct wannier functions for the input structure using SCDM-k [^6]
+1. construct wannier functions for the input structure using SCDM-k[^6]
 2. compute dynamical matrices and perturbed potentials via a phonon calculation.
-3. coarse grid EPW calculations to identify potential candidates.
+3. coarse grids EPW calculations transforamtion to real space.
-4. dense grid electron-phonon calculations in EPW on these candidates to calculate $T_c$
+4. dense grids electron-phonon interpolation to calculate $T_{c}^{\textrm{AD}}$ and $T_{c}^{\textrm{iso}}$
-5. full Eliashberg theory calculation across the dense grid to calculate the isotropic Eliashberg $T_c$
+5. fine grids automatic convegence
+6. for $T_{c}^{\textrm{iso}}$ > 5 K a final convergence calculation of $T_{c}^{\textrm{aniso}}$ is performed.

 ---